PaulBrownMagic/json_dict/README.md

 dictionaries back: `[D1, D2]`, where `D1` is a dictionary with the key `a` and that key has the value `b`. `D2` has the key `c`, which has a value of another dictionary that contains the key-value mapping of `d` to `e`.

+## Nested Dictionary Queries

+Once a JSON term is converted to a dictionary, it may be a nested dictionary.
+The `nested_dictionary` object provides a couple of handy predicates that help with querying such a nested dictionary.

+So like we have `lookup/3`, we now also have `lookup_in/3`, which takes a list of keys to traverse in a lookup.
+For example `lookup_in([country, city, street], Number, Address)`.

+In a similar vein we have `update_in/4` and `update_in/5`, which first traverse the list of keys before updating the final value in that location, behaving like their `_in`less counterparts.
+For example `update_in(Address, [country, city, street], 7, NewAddress)`.